Anticoder03/Anticoder03/README.md

 ## Hi there! 👋

 ### 💻 About Me
 I'm a **Full Stack Developer** passionate about building modern, scalable applications.
-I love working with **front-end & back-end technologies** to create impactful projects.

-I'm a passionate web developer, coding monarch, and full-time otaku 👑🎌.
+I love working with **front-end & back-end technologies** to create impactful projects also a  coding monarch, and full-time otaku 👑🎌.
 I love building cool stuff and exploring anime worlds in my downtime.

 ---